Structure Formation and Microlensing with Axion Miniclusters: Summary and Conclusions

 We have not discussed the formation of miniclusters themselves, where the assembly history will be very different.
 Our mass function on scales smaller than $M_0$ is also subject to large uncertainties.
 The shape of the mass function for $M<M_0$ (describing fragmentation and formation of miniclusters) could be drastically different from our estimates.
 We have tried to quantify this uncertainty using different window functions and cut-off models.
 We predict a cut-off in the mass function at least at the axion Jeans scale, and probably not much below $M_0$ itself.

 The largest uncertainties relate to the non-Gaussianity of the minicluster density field.
 The non-Gaussianity will also affect the mass function on small scales.
 We have treated the non-Gaussianity on scales of order $M_0$ as giving the distribution of minicluster concentrations, using a fit from simulations~\cite{Kolb:1995bu} giving the distribution of overdensities $\mathcal{F}(\delta>\delta_0)$.
 This predicts that miniclusters come in a very wide range of different sizes for a fixed initial mass.
+As we have assumed a particular form for $\mathcal{F}$, our results could rather be interpreted as a constraint on the integrated tails of this distribution with $\delta_0>\delta_{\rm lens}$, where $\delta_{\rm lens}$ is the critical density parameter for efficient microlensing.

 Numerically verifying the distribution $\mathcal{F}$ for large $\delta$ is a key future project necessary, since our later results rest on an extrapolation of this function over a wide range.\footnote{The simulations of Wiebe, Redondo and Niemeyer~\cite{NiemeyerPATRAS} will be able to investigate this extrapolation.
 In the initial (no gravity) initial conditions some extrapolation seems justified to at least $\delta\gtrsim 100$.
 We thank Javier Redondo for discussion on this point.} Simulations of the minicluster field in the absence of gravity are not sufficient for this purpose: our results rely on the size distribution being preserved to the present day for bound objects of mass $M_0$, which take some time to assemble gravitationally.
 The numerical verification should be done by performing a large number of small-box simulations containing a mass of just a few $M_0$.